Active TopicsActive Topics Active TopicsFavorites Display List of Forum MembersMemberlist Search The ForumSearch HelpHelp

 The study of Roman history correlates with Benedict, as his vocation rose from living and seeing the overindulgence and sins of the Roman Empire.

 How about the connection of our new pope Benedict with the Benedictines?
 After he was elected he immediately went to Subiaco, the original monastery that Benedict had founded.
-Studying the history of Subiaco is also fascinating.
-This is the Official site. this is the English version of the site.
+Studying the history of Subiacois also fascinating.
+This is the Official site.
+This is the English version of the site.
+And here is another tour.
 Just take a peek at the library!!!!
 What a dream place!!!

-Another author, a Protestant, wrote a book Christian Family Toolbox: 52 Benedictine Activities for the Home and The Family Cloister based on applying St. Benedict to the home.
+Another author, a Protestant, wrote a book Christian Family Toolbox: 52 Benedictine Activities for the Home and The Family Cloister: Benedictine Wisdom for the Home based on applying St. Benedict to the family life.

 And lastly, two reprinted books by Ignatius: Louis De Wohl's Citadel of God (excellent!) and Mary Fabean Windeatt St. Benedict, Hero of the Hills.